The information the ACNC publishes on the Charity Register is mostly drawn from the Annual Information Statement charities complete each year.

 - Charts of a charity's income and expenses also appear under the Profile tab of its Register page.
 These graphs are based on information supplied in the charity's most recent Annual Information Statement.

 - The graphs are a different way of looking at financial information that has long been available on the Charity Register.
-For more on the financial information featured on the register, refer to the section below or our Understanding financial information on the Charity Register page.
+For more on the financial information featured on the Register, see our guidance about understanding financial information on the Charity Register page.

 The information contained under the Financials and Documents tab on a charity's Register page focuses on its reporting - both financial and general.
 Information here includes: